Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 Bhutan Tour Prices:

-The Bhutanese government’s Tourism Council has just added a mandatory tax that is applied to all tourists visiting the country.
-This “tax” goes to the government for the country’s infrastructure: schools, hospitals, roads, and social services.
-Naturally we have incorporated the tax ($100 per day) into our price and as always we assure you of a delightful experience on your Behind the Scenes Adventure!
+The Bhutanese government levies a mandatory tax that is applied to all tourists visiting the country.
+This tax goes to the government for the country’s infrastructure: schools, hospitals, roads, and social services.
+Naturally the government tax is included in the tour price.
 Obviously we have no control over a government tax but it is excellent for the Bhutanese people – and will eventually help tourists with better roads and services.

 Bhutan is a small landlocked country in the eastern Himalayas, with a progressive young king and a charismatic queen who promotes traditional textiles.